airpair/efficiant-development-workfow-using-git-submodules-and-docker-compose/post.md

 ### Local Routing

 After running all the containers using `docker-compose up -d`, we can access our applications on `http://localhost:<application_port>`.
 With the current setup, we could easily make local routing happen using [`jwilder/nginx-proxy`](https://github.com/jwilder/nginx-proxy) in a way that we could access local applications with URLs reflecting more what's in production.
 For instance, we could access the local version of `http://api.domain.com` directly by typing `http://api.domain.local`.

-Here's how.
+The [`jwilder/nginx-proxy`](https://github.com/jwilder/nginx-proxy) image makes things pretty straight forward.
+Just create describe a new container in your `docker-compose.yml` that we will call `nginx`.
+Configure the container as described in [`jwilder/nginx-proxy`](https://github.com/jwilder/nginx-proxy)'s README (mount your Docker daemon socket, expose port 80).
+Then, you only have to add the extra environment variables `VIRTUAL_HOST` and `VIRTUAL_PORT` to your existing containers, as follow:

 ```yaml
 api: